Kuril Islands: Economy

 Fishing is the primary occupation.
 The islands have strategic and economic value, in terms of fisheries and also mineral deposits of pyrite, sulfur, and various polymetallic ores.
 There are hopes that oil exploration will provide an economic boost to the islands.
 (Note: "It was hoped that the proceeds from the ongoing projects would help to alleviate the high level of poverty in the region".
 Eastern Europe, Russia and Central Asia, s.v.
 Sakhalin Oblast" (Europa Publications) 2003.)

 In 2014, construction workers built a pier and a breakwater in Kitovy Bay, central Iturup, where barges are a major means of transport, sailing between the cove and ships anchored offshore.
-A new road has been carved through the woods near Kurilsk, the island's biggest village, going to the site of Yuzhno-Kurilsk Mendeleyevo Airport.
+A new road has been carved through the woods near Kurilsk, the island's biggest village, going to the site of Iturup Airport (on Kunashir, the neighboring island south of Iturup, there exists Yuzhno-Kurilsk Mendeleyevo Airport).

 Gidrostroy, the Kurils' biggest business group with interests in fishing, construction and real estate, built its second fish processing factory on Iturup island in 2006, introducing a state-of-the-art conveyor system.

 To deal with a rise in the demand of electricity, the local government is also upgrading a state-run geothermal power plant at Mount Baransky, an active volcano, where steam and hot water can be found.

 In 2022, a special economic zone was established on the Kuril islands with special tax regimes, exemption from corporate income tax, VAT with reduced customs duties for 20 years.
 It is an important part of Russian government's plan to develop the Russian far east.

 Military

-The main Russian force stationed on the islands is the 18^{th} Machine Gun Artillery Division, which has its headquarters in Goryachiye Klyuchi on the Iturup Island.
+The main Russian force stationed on the islands is the 18th Machine Gun Artillery Division, which has its headquarters in Goryachiye Klyuchi on the Iturup Island.
 There are also Border Guard Service troops stationed on the islands.
 In February 2011, Russian President Dmitry Medvedev called for substantial reinforcements of the Kuril Islands defences.
 Subsequently, in 2015, additional anti-aircraft missile systems Tor and Buk, coastal defence missile system Bastion, Kamov Ka-52 combat helicopters and one Varshavyanka project submarine came on defence of Kuril Islands.
-During the 2022 Russian Invasion of Ukraine, it was reported that parts of the 18^{th} Machine Gun Artillery Division were redeployed to Eastern Ukraine.
+During the 2022 Russian Invasion of Ukraine, it was reported that parts of the 18th Machine Gun Artillery Division were redeployed to Eastern Ukraine.

 List of main islands

 While in Russian sources the islands are mentioned for the first time in 1646, the earliest detailed information about them was provided by the explorer Vladimir Atlasov in 1697.
-In the 18^{th} and early 19^{th} centuries, the Kuril Islands were explored by: Danila Antsiferov, I. Kozyrevsky, Ivan Yevreinov, Fyodor Luzhin, Martin Spanberg, Adam Johann von Krusenstern, Vasily Golovnin, and Henry James Snow.
+In the 18th and early 19th centuries, the Kuril Islands were explored by: Danila Antsiferov, I. Kozyrevsky, Ivan Yevreinov, Fyodor Luzhin, Martin Spanberg, Adam Johann von Krusenstern, Vasily Golovnin, and Henry James Snow.